 Because 70% of these women are already arriving late, leaving early, or missing work days because of their responsibilities, it’s easy to see how time spent on exercise and personal health are the first things to give.

 During our interviews we heard this time and time again.

 In one case, a client had spent two years caring for her elderly father.
 She loved every minute she spent with him.
 But when he passed away, she realized the true toll those two years had taken on her body and her well-being.

-Not coincidentally, she signed up for Lean Eating the next week.
+Not coincidentally, she signed up for PN Coaching the next week.

 Women care for children.

 While men are beginning to help more at home, it’s been estimated that moms still spend twice as much time with their children vs dads.
 This includes caregiving, teaching, and even driving their children to activities and appointments.

 Of course, many moms love those extra hours with their children.
 But there are only so many hours in the day.
 Exercising, planning a healthy meal, and considering self-care can fall by the wayside.

 (Many new moms feel like taking a shower is more time than they can manage, let alone going to the gym in the first place.)